dsqmoore/developer/_posts/apiv2/drops/0030-01-01-create-drop.md

 and value pair in `data` as `application/x-www-form-urlencoded` and POST it to the template's `href`.

-**Note:** Submitting the upload template will return a `303 See Other` response pointing back to our API.
-Be sure to include the authentication token when following this link.

 **Note:** According to [Amazon's documentation][s3-docs], any parameter after `file` is ignored.
 Make sure `file` is the last parameter in the encoded request or the upload may be rejected.